Disclaimer

 Single-dose corrections above 2 dKH alkalinity, 50 ppm calcium, or 100 ppm magnesium are risky regardless of what any calculator says.
 Coral tissue reacts to rate of change, not to absolute values.
 Split large corrections across multiple days.
 A tank running stable at 6 dKH is healthier than a tank yo-yoing between 8 and 10 dKH every week.

-The glass thickness calculator uses the Wisner hobby formula with a 3.8 safety factor.
-This is the convention used across the reef community, but no calculator can substitute for a tank built by a competent fabricator with documented engineering.
-For tanks over 75 gallons in residential settings, also verify your floor load against the building's structural rating — the aquarium weight calculator gives a starting estimate, not a structural engineering opinion.
+The glass thickness calculator uses the Wisner hobby formula with a 3.8 safety factor — community standard but not peer reviewed.
+No calculator can substitute for a tank built and warranted by a competent fabricator.
+The aquarium weight calculator gives a starting estimate, not a structural engineering opinion.

 No warranty

 reefcalcs is provided as-is with no warranty of accuracy, fitness for purpose, or freedom from error.
-The operator is not liable for any direct or indirect damages — including but not limited to livestock loss, tank failure, or property damage — arising from the use of this site.
-If a number you read here looks wrong, do not act on it; email us with the citation that contradicts it and we will correct the page.
+The operator is not liable for any direct, indirect, incidental, consequential, or punitive damages — including but not limited to livestock loss, tank failure, property damage, or commercial loss — arising from the use of this Site.
+The full limitation of liability language is in the Terms of Use.

 Errata and corrections